 Action to be taken: Install LWM structures, including engineered logiams, to achieve a >80 pieces/mile of wood that are greater than 12" DBH and more than 35' length.

-Stocks being affected: Chinook, Coho, Steelhead, sockeye & resident trout.
+Stocks being affected: Chinook Salmon, Coho Salmon, steelhead, Sockeye Salmon, Chum Salmon, Pink Salmon, and resident trout.

 Status: Seeking funding for designs and construction.
 To be accomplished reach-by-reach.